percona/pbm-docs/docs/usage/oplog-replay.md

 1. Disable point-in-time recovery.
 2. Delete the oplog slices that might have been created.
-3. Resync the data from the storage.
+3. Re-sync the data from the storage.
 4. Run the `pbm oplog-replay` command and specify the `--start` and `--end` flags with the timestamps.

     ```{.bash data-prompt="$"}